 *Students can work in pairs or small groups to practice close reading, though the ultimate goal is for students to internalize this skill set and use it independently.

-*Keep the texts short, about one page or so, and utilize both fiction and non-fiction passages.
+*Keep the texts short, less than one page or so, and utilize both fiction and non-fiction passages.
 Poems, auto/biographical excerpts, lyrics, primary source documents, novel exerpts and speeches are excellent for close readings.

 *Although front-loading is one of the most effective ways to build background knowledge and engage students in a lesson, consider not front-loading the text before this type of reading, as this process is focused on the reader gaining as much knowledge as possible from the re-readings, not from the discussion beforehand.
 In addition, the goal of this method is to develop independent analysis skills so when students are alone and the text is not front-loaded for them, they have an idea as to how to tackle it.